 Growing African blood lilies outdoors is possible only in the warm climates of USDA plant hardiness zones 9 through 12.

 Plant blood lily bulbs with the necks even with, or slightly above, the surface of the soil.

 Growing African Blood Lilies in Cool Climates

 If you live north of USDA zone 9 and you have your heart set on growing this spectacular flower, dig the bulbs before the first frost in autumn.
-Pack them in peat moss and store where temperatures remain between 50 and 60 degrees F. (10-15 C.) Replant the bulbs outdoors when you’re sure all danger of frost has passed in spring.
+Pack them in peat moss and store them where temperatures remain between 50 and 60 degrees F. (10-15 C.) Replant the bulbs outdoors when you’re sure all danger of frost has passed in spring.

 You can also grow snake lily plants in containers.
-Bring the container indoors when nighttime temperatures fall below 55 degrees F. (13 C.) Let the leaves dry out and don’t water until spring.
+Bring the container indoors when nighttime temperatures fall below 55 degrees F. (13 C.).
+Let the leaves dry out and don’t water until spring.

 African Blood Lily Care

 Water African blood lily regularly throughout the growing system.
-This plant does best when ground is consistently moist, but never soggy.
+This plant does best when the ground is consistently moist, but never soggy.
 Gradually reduce watering and allow the foliage to die down in late summer.
 When the plant goes dormant, withhold water until spring.